IGCSE vs CBSE: Which Board is the right choice for your child?

 Which is Better?
 IGCSE vs CBSE

 The choice between IGCSE and CBSE depends largely on the student's learning style, career aspirations, and the school's philosophy.
 IGCSE and CBSE offer distinct educational paths.
-Here's the key differences:
+Here are the key differences:

 • Curriculum: IGCSE provides a globally recognised curriculum with a broad subject range, preparing students for international opportunities.
 CBSE focuses on India-centric education, emphasising core subjects for a strong foundation.